 The F-Scan Gait Analysis System & Its Role in Diabetic Foot Care

-People with diabetes have an increased risk for developing pressure ulcers, which increase the likelihood of an eventual amputation.
+People with diabetes have an increased risk of developing pressure ulcers, which increase the likelihood of an eventual amputation.
 Ulcers occur when sustained pressure in a specific area causes tissue to break down – they are literally wounds that develop “from the inside out."
 Offloading, or redistributing pressure from these areas is an important part of preventing and healing pressure ulcers.

 The F-Scan system is often used to help find and address the root cause of these problems by clearly quantifying areas of high pressure in a color-coded display.
 It also provides us with timing and gait parameters we can use to develop optimal treatments for each individual.
 We can easily share a patient’s test results with them, making it easier to explain diagnoses and treatments.
 Diabetic orthotics can be modified on site, with the assistance of the In-shoe pressure measurement system, the results of which can be tested immediately and on-site as well.
 This results in decreased risk of ulceration recurrence or progression, faster ulceration healing times, and less risk of major limb amputation.

 Not only can diabetics benefit from an F-Scan exam –athletes looking to improve their performance anyone suffering from foot, knee, hip or lower back pain may also benefit.